Ghorepani Poon Hill Trek from Pokhara- 2 Days

 Included

-• Pokhara to Banthanti private jeep starting point
+• Private jeep from Pokhara to Banthanti (trek starting point)

-• guide and 1 porter. for solo travelers porter service not included
+• Experienced guide and 1 porter (porter service not included for solo travelers)

 Excluded